 The Charity Commission does have guidelines relating to employing Trustees.
 The PCC’s governing documents (The Church Representation Rules and The Parochial Church Councils (Powers) Measure 1956) do not normally allow trustees to be paid, so the PCC would need to apply to the Charity Commission for permission before employing the individual.

 The ending of a fixed-term contract counts as a statutory dismissal in law and as the individual has more than two years’ service they are also protected under the unfair dismissal legislation.
 Therefore, we would recommend that you follow a standard fair dismissal/redundancy procedure for the position, which will include entitlement to a statutory payment if the person is made redundant.

 Further details in relation to redundancy can be found on the ACAS website.

 The duty to give notice is part of a contract of employment.
 If your employee doesn’t give the right notice then that would be a breach of their contract.
-This can occur if the contract requires notice to be given in writing, but it was only given verbally or for example if not enough notice (or none at all) is given.
+This can occur if the contract requires notice to be given in writing, but it was only given verbally or for example, if not enough notice (or none at all) is given.

 The practical response would be to sit down with the individual and try to negotiate with them.
-A claim in the courts for breach of contract would cost the parish time and money, so trying to settle the issue informally would be the best solution.
+A claim in the courts for a breach of contract would cost the parish time and money, so trying to settle the issue informally would be the best solution.